CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/137.png)

-10. Now in the WVD client double click on the **WVD-HP-01-DAG** Desktop to access it.
+10. Now in the WVD client double click on the **Default Desktop** to access it.

    ![ws name.](media/lb46.png)